priyaskumar/Python3-Tutorial/10. OOPs/07. OOPs Principles/readme.md

 - Modularity can be visualized as a way of mapping encapsulated abstractions into real, physical modules having high cohesion within the modules.

+- For an instance, As your project grows, you need to work with multiple files, to have everything clean and organized.

+    So, you will have to create a seperate file for each class and have a main file where you import all the classes and create instances of it.

 ## _Inheritance_

 - Inheritance is the concept of inheriting the properties and characteristics of one to the another.